junxit/us-congress-bills-115/derived/amendments.md

 ### 38 U.S.C. § 701

-> In subsection (i), as redesignated in paragraph (2), by striking “of this Act” and inserting “of the Veterans Serving Veterans Act of 2018, and annually thereafter”.
+> In subsection (h), as redesignated in paragraph (2), by striking “of this Act” and inserting “of the Veterans Serving Veterans Act of 2018, and annually thereafter”.

 | | |
 |---|---|